quickube/piper/docs/getting_started/installation.md

 For granular repo webhook provide list of repos at: `gitProvider.webhook.repoList`.

-Piper implements graceful shutdown, it will delete all the webhooks when terminated.
+Piper implements a graceful shutdown; it will delete all the webhooks when terminated.

 #### Status check

 Piper will handle status checks for you.
-It will notify the GitProvider for the status of Workflow for specific commit that triggered Piper.
+It will notify the GitProvider of the status of the Workflow for the specific commit that triggered Piper.
 For linking provide valid URL of your Argo Workflows server address at: `argoWorkflows.server.address`

 ---

 ### Argo Workflow Server (On development)

-Piper will use REST API to communicate with Argo Workflows server for linting or for creation of workflows (ARGO_WORKFLOWS_CREATE_CRD).
-Please follow this [configuration](https://argoproj.github.io/argo-workflows/rest-api/).
+Piper will use the REST API to communicate with the Argo Workflows server for linting or creating workflows.

 To lint the workflow before submitting it, please configure the internal address of Argo Workflows server (for example, `argo-server.workflows.svc.cluster.local`) in the field: `argoWorkflows.server.address`.
-Argo will need a [token](https://argoproj.github.io/argo-workflows/access-token/) to authenticate. please provide the secret in `argoWorkflows.server.token`, Better to pass as a references to a secret in the field `argoWorkflows.server.token`.
+Argo will need a [token](https://argoproj.github.io/argo-workflows/access-token/) to authenticate.
+Please provide the secret in `argoWorkflows.server.token`.
+It is better to pass it as a reference to a secret in the field `argoWorkflows.server.token`.

 #### Skip CRD Creation (On development)